stpettersens/Gaudi/examples/Directories/README.markdown

 > `gaudi`

-To remove the compiled program, invoke the `clean` action with:
+To remove the generated file and directory, invoke the `clean` action with:

 > `gaudi clean`